Nonac/PIMS/Report/System_implementation/README.md

 To initialize an echarts object we have to provide the constructor function a DOM block element with specified height and width.
 However, in our responsive web design, the container for the chart has a percentage as height and width, which is not supported by the Echarts.
 To solve this, we use jQuery to set the width and height of the element dynamically at the stage of page loading, and this can give the element fixed values of length and width according to the actual size of it.

 But this brings another problem: after the jQuery setting a fix value for any attribute, the element keeps the value when even if the page size has been changed by user.
 This will cause the chart out of edge if the user zoom in the page.
-To fix this, a solution is to listen the element size using jQuery, however, this will cause a bad performance of the JavaScript logics, and it is not worth implementing because the user can refresh the page to make it a dynamic size.
+To fix this, a solution is to listen the element size using jQuery, however, this will cause a bad performance of the JavaScript logics, and it is not worth implementing because the user can refresh the pages manually when they want to change the size of the web pages.

+**Cookies**

+*Why cookies are in need?*

+In order to keep the user logged in, the status is often stored as cookie in practice of web development to prevent illegal access to the user account page.

+*Limitation*

+However, in this project there is actually no 'back-end' system, as a result of which, setting cookie and keeping sessions could be quite challenging.
+To implement a session system in the desktop application needs plenty of work, and will add to the number of types of data schema due to the nature of MQTT.
+Furthermore, as all data transport via broker is explicit and can be seen by anyone who subscribe a certain topic, **security** seems not a topic that is worth considering in this small project.
+As a result, we simply store the username in the cookie to simulate keeping the logged in status, even if we are aware that this could be very dangerous that the user could access any of the user's account by carrying out a fake cookie.

 ### Desktop back-end
 *Why do we use these [communication rules](../System_design/README.md#_e)?*